-The Cub Scout core value for the month of October is Responsibility.
-BSA has released a Cub Scout pack meeting plan called Jungle of fun related to this core value.
-The Jungle of Fun meeting plan features ideas for the core value of responsibility – games, group activities, songs, and more to help Cub Scouts become responsible members of their Packs
+The Jungle of Fun meeting plan features ideas for the core value of responsibility – games, group activities, songs, and more to help Cub Scouts become responsible members of their Packs.
+This theme focuses on following the Scout Oath, Scout Law, Outdoor Code, and other codes related to the Law of the Pack.

-For more ideas for use with this program theme, see my Jungle of Fun page.
+For more ideas for use with this program theme, see the bottom of this post.

 The core value of Responsibility should still be the focus for the month.
 Here is how the BSA plan suggests tying together this theme with October’s core value of Responsibility: